KTM ETS: First generation

-Five KTM Class 91 train sets, each comprising six cars, were purchased by KTM for $67 million (USD).
+Five KTM Class 91 train sets, each comprising six cars, were purchased by KTM for US$67 million.
 The train sets were designed by the Marubeni Corporation and jointly built by Hyundai Rotem of South Korea and Mitsubishi Electric of Japan.
 The maximum operational speed of the ETS fleet is 140 km/h, but the trains are designed to travel up to 160 km/h.
 The total length of each train set is 138 meters, and it weighs 231.8 tons.
 Each carriage is 22.95 meters long, 2.75 meters wide, and 4 meters high.
 Each train set has a passenger seating capacity of 350 and includes on-board facilities such as toilets, a buffet car, power sockets for every two seats, and two LED televisions per car.

 Second generation

-A Class 93/2 arriving at Kuala Lumpur railway station.

 Nineteen sets of KTM Class 93 trains were ordered in two batches to expand the fleet as the electrified network expanded.
 All 19 trains have been in service since October 2019.

 The rolling stock was initially intended to be operational for the launch of the ETS Express service between KL Sentral and Padang Besar and the ETS Transit service between Ipoh and Padang Besar.
 However, issues during the testing and commissioning phase of the train sets led to the Malaysian land public transport authority, SPAD, not approving the trains for use in time for the launch of the two services on 10 July 2015 and 11 July 2015.
 Consequently, two KTM Class 91 train sets were used temporarily—one for the ETS Express and the other for the ETS Transit—allowing for just one trip in each direction for both services.

 The first four KTM Class 93 sets went into service on 10 October 2015, and all sets from the first batch have since entered service.

 The second batch of KTM Class 93 trains differs slightly from the first, featuring a redesigned livery and a business class coach, a first for ETS services.
 These coaches, named Class 93/2, started operations with the launch of the new ETS Business Class in October 2019.